Blog.

 Whether you are new to website accessibility and just starting the process of making your council’s website accessible or you have been working on a council website for some time and and understand the importance, there are some key aspects in making sure that you present the content on your council’s website in an accessible and inclusive way.

-The first thing to mention is that if you are a user of the Aubergine Parish Council website or Town Council website package, the base framework of your website already meets the required WCAG 2.11AA standard and we maintain that as part of our support.
+The first thing to mention is that if you are a user of the Aubergine Parish Council website or Town Council website package, the base framework of your website already meets the required WCAG 2.11AA standard (and WCAG2.2AA from October) and we maintain that as part of our support.
 However, this resource page will help you make sure the content you add on to your council’s website pages is also accessible.

 Here are the main areas when editing and adding content to your parish council or town council website: